-The Project Benefits Report will build on the project benefits identified as part of the application process, including both on qualitative and quantitative data.
-Information provided in the report will establish anticipated benefits when the project commences and will be updated with realised benefits after the project is delivered.
-Ongoing benefits monitoring requirements may also be included.
+The project benefits report will build on the project benefits identified in the application process and include both quantitative and qualitative data.
+This information will establish anticipated benefits when the project commences, and be updated with realised benefits once complete.
+Ongoing benefits monitoring requirements may also be required.